REV23Docs/rev23-cloudapp-docs/docs/concepts/customers.md

 ## Medical Conditions

 Customer medical conditions can be securely stored and viewed from the customer profile.
 Only users with the `medical:customer` permission are able to view these to limit confidential information for those who need to know only.
+See [Medical Conditions](../settings/medical-conditions.md) for more information.

+## Flags

+Customers can be flagged for past behavior to alert you to a potential issue.
+You can apply multiple flags to a customer and will see a visual indicator in the customer record when a flag is present.
+See [Flags](../settings/flags.md) for more information.

 # Webhooks